 In a study published in the Korean Journal of Dermatology, researchers conclude that moisturisers containing green tea extracts can be effective for improving dry skin conditions.
 Due to the anti-inflammatory effects, green tea extracts can be used for the treatment of atopic dermatitis or xerotic eczema.

-In 2012 a publication in the Mycobiology Journal, researchers also provide evidence that a bath therapy with extracts of green tea can be an safe and effective method treating patients with atopic dermatitis related to Malassezia Sympodialis.
+In 2012 a publication in the Mycobiology Journal, researchers treated patients with eczema (atopic dermatitis related to Malassezia Sympodialis) with green tea.
+Their evidence shows that a bath therapy with extracts of green tea can be a safe and effective method.

 Oolong Tea for Eczema